KhronosGroup/glTF/specification/README.md

 ### sampler.name

 The user-defined name of this object.
-This is not necessarily unique, e.g., an accessor and a buffer could have the same name, or two accessors could even have the same name.
+This is not necessarily unique, e.g., a sampler and a buffer could have the same name, or two samplers could even have the same name.

 * **Type**: `string`
 * **Required**: No